-Technical Documentation: Content Delivery in the 4.0 Industrial Revolution
+Technical Documentation: Content in the Industry 4.0

 An article printed in the American Translators Association Chronicle back in July 2013 stresses the point that technical manuals should be written in an objective tone, without any trace of the author’s opinion.
 The article notes that “If properly written, technical texts do not contain any sign of an author or trace of subjectivity…There is no need for them to be entertaining, beautiful, or inspiring…but it is crucial that such texts be written and organized in a way that meets one very specific requirement: efficiency” (ATAnet.org, July 2013).